End-to-End Low-Level Neural Control of an Industrial-Grade 6D Magnetic Levitation System: Experimental Evaluation

 \subsection{Generalization Analysis}

 In this section, we evaluate all controllers on trajectories that go beyond the training distribution.
 Any nonlinear trajectory without discontinuous reference pose steps demands substantial generalization capability, as the distribution of inputs (reference poses and Hall sensor measurements) is not represented in the training data.
 Fig.~\ref{fig:CircleTrajectory} illustrates the tracking of a circular trajectory (\SI{100}{\micro\meter} radius at \SI{4}{\hertz}).
-Although $\pi_\text{PC}$ remains best at tracking the trajectory in $xy$-plane, all controllers remain stable throughout the entire trajectory, showcasing advanced generalization.
-The calibrated neural controller $\pi_{\text{NC}+\mathcal{C}}$ clearly surpasses the uncalibrated variant, demonstrating that calibration significantly improves absolute accuracy.
+Although $\pi_\text{PC}$ remains best at tracking the trajectory in the $xy$-plane, all controllers remain stable throughout the entire trajectory, showcasing advanced generalization.
+The residual-corrected neural controller $\pi_{\text{NC}}+\mathcal{C}$ clearly surpasses $\pi_{\text{NC}}$, demonstrating that residual correction significantly improves absolute accuracy.

-An even more rigorous generalization test is performed on a randomized continuous trajectory throughout the 6D workspace with varying dynamics.
-As can be seen in Table~\ref{tab:rmse_randomtraj}, the calibrated neural controller achieves superior pose tracking accuracy in $x$ and $y$, even compared to the proprietary controller.
-Since $\pi_\text{NC}$ has already superior pose tracking accuracy in $x$, this indicates that the generalization capability of the neural controller to unseen state distributions leads to improved tracking accuracy than the proprietary controller.
-This demonstrates not only strong generalization to unseen random trajectories without loss of control, but even partial improvements over the proprietary controller.
+An even more rigorous generalization test is performed on a randomized continuous trajectory across the 6D workspace with varying dynamics.
+As can be seen in Table~\ref{tab:rmse_randomtraj}, $\pi_{\text{NC}}+\mathcal{C}$ achieves superior pose tracking accuracy in $x$ and $y$, even compared to $\pi_{\text{PC}}$.
+Since $\pi_\text{NC}$ already has superior pose tracking accuracy in $x$, this indicates that the generalization capability of the neural controller to unseen state distributions leads to improved tracking accuracy compared to the proprietary controller.
+This demonstrates not only strong generalization to unseen random trajectories without loss of control, but even partial improvements over $\pi_\text{PC}$.